tomwbond/levystag/script.md

 ## Act 1: The Summoning

-*The stage—be it a literal stage or an open space—begins to fill with the characters: the three Witches, Friar Laurence, Queen Titania, Sir Toby Belch, Falstaff, and Mercutio.
-They gather in a loose circle, whispering and chuckling.
-Hamlet stands at the center, confused and slightly resistant.*
+*The stage—be it a literal stage or an open space—begins to fill with the characters: the three Witches, Friar Laurence, Queen Titania, Sir Toby Belch, Falstaff, and Mercutio.*

+**Narrator**
+"Gather ‘round, brave souls, for you shall meet,
+A cast of misfits, wild and sweet.
+Each one you’ll see, by fate’s command,
+Will play a part in this mad, merry band!"

+*Enter Hamlet*

+**Narrator**
+"First to arrive, from Denmark’s moody shores,
+The Prince of ponder, whose mind oft wars.
+Give welcome to Hamlet, of brooding fame!"

+**Hamlet**
+"Indeed, ‘tis I, with thoughts too heavy to tame.
+Though madness grips, I am tasked wit'—
+Being slightly less of a moody bastard."

+**Narrator**
+"And who is this, with herbs and holy words?
+A Friar most wise, whose counsel is heard.
+Welcome, Friar Laurence, to this revelry!"

+*Friar Laurence steps forward*

+**Friar Laurence**
+"Aye, wisdom I have, but folly I see,
+For potions and plans are but fickle friends,
+Yet here I stand, where the mischief never ends."

+*Friar Laurence steps aside and miracously becomes the narrator*

+**Narrator**
+"Next come the Witches, three in might,
+They speak in riddles and stir the night.
+Welcome, ye hags of fate and mystery!"

+*The Witches enter*

 **First Witch:**
+"Tis true, we three have power untold,
+To shape the future, both fierce and bold"

+**Second Witch**
+"But I'm afraid there is but only two,
+The other ones had something spicy and she's stuck on the loo"

+**Narrator**
+"And now, a fairy queen so grand,
+With magic reign she rules the land.
+Queen Titania, who brings delight!"

+**Queen Titania**
+"Yes, ‘tis I, Queen of the fairies bright!
+With sprites and spells, I dance and play,
+To lead this merry band astray!"

+**Narrator**
+"From Illyria’s court, we now greet a man,
+With dignity as stiff as an iron pan.
+Malvolio, come forth, so serious and proud!"

+**Malvolio**
+"Indeed, I stand with virtue unbowed.
+These antics offend my noble air,
+Yet duty calls, and thus I bear."

+**Narrator**
+"Sir Toby Belch, with laughter so loud,
+Who drinks and jests before any crowd.
+Step forth, good knight, with a mug in hand!"

+**Sir Toby Belch**
+"Aye, and drink I shall!
+Let’s make it grand!
+For wit flows best with a belly of ale,
+And a night of fun without fail!"

+**Narrator**
+"Sir John Falstaff, large and bold,
+With a heart of gold—or so he’s told.
+Come forth, brave knight, in mirth and might!"

+**Falstaff**
+"Indeed, I’m here, a man of girth,
+With courage, wit, and ample mirth!
+Let’s feast and jest ‘til the break of day,
+For who can drink and laugh like me, I say!"

+**Narrator**
+"Lastly comes Mercutio, quick of tongue,
+With wit and jests forever young.
+Step forth, bold fool, with your clever sting!"

+**Mercutio**
+"Aye, that’s me, with words that sing!
+Sharp as a blade, I jest and jeer,
+For laughter, friends, is why we’re here!"

+*They gather in a loose circle, whispering and chuckling.
+Hamlet stands at the centre, confused and slightly resistant.*

+**First Witch**
 “Round about the forest we go,
 Where the winds of mischief blow.
 Hamlet!
 Prince of brooding night,